In my five years as Foreign Minister I have made 33 visits to the Pacific.

 On each occasion, Pacific Island leaders have told me of their desire to see their people access opportunities to build better lives.
 The Pacific Labour Scheme is one such opportunity, and marks an exciting new chapter in our Pacific partnerships.

-From today, up to 2,000 workers from Nauru, Kiribati and Tuvalu can earn an income and develop skills by accessing low and semi-skilled temporary work opportunities in Australia.
+Under the scheme, workers from Fiji, Kiribati, Nauru, Papua New Guinea, Solomon Islands, Timor-Leste, Tonga, Tuvalu, and Vanuatu can earn an income and develop skills by accessing low and semi-skilled temporary work opportunities in Australia.
 This, in turn, benefits their families and communities.

 The Pacific Labour Scheme will help fill labour gaps across Australia’s towns, boosting economic activity and competitiveness in rural and regional areas.

 The scheme is demand-driven, focusing on industries with strong projected job growth in areas that match Pacific Island skill sets, including hospitality, tourism and aged-care.
 The scheme will target sectors where there is a shortage of Australians available for that work.

 The Pacific Labour Scheme builds on the successes of our existing labour mobility programs by opening up jobs in sectors beyond agriculture in the Australian economy.
 It will present opportunities to boost women’s participation.
 Some women who have participated in the Pacific Microstates – Northern Australia Worker Pilot Program in the hospitality and tourism sector have been able to support the ongoing education of their families, complete Australian-recognised qualifications, and launch sustainable businesses in the Pacific.